-All the stats on my coffee gear, for the curious.
+All the stats on my coffee gear, for the curious (updated November 2022).

 Grinders: Baratza Vario (only for espresso), Baratza Virtuoso (for all other coffee methods)

-Manual methods: Chemex, Hario V60 (ceramic), AeroPress, Bodum Eileen and Chambord french presses.
+Manual methods: Chemex, Hario V60 (ceramic), Clever Dripper, Bodum Eileen and Chambord french presses.
 I use bleached filters in the filtered methods.

 Automatic drip: None